 While the progress is incontrovertible, many workplaces continue to be negatively impacted by an Achilles Heel that serves to thwart their potential for obtaining maximum productivity.
 Despite advancements, many of today’s offices remain reliant on a business tool that dates back well over a century – the rubber marking stamp.

-And, as we’ve discussed before, this is not a matter of simply slowing things down a bit.
+And as we’ve discussed before, this is not a matter of simply slowing things down a bit.
 Manual processes are silent productivity killers that inhibit efficient workflow.
 Even something so mundane as stamping a document has a real effect on a company’s efficiency and bottom line.
+Clearly, companies would stand to benefit greatly from a viable, cost-effective stamp solution.

 Failure to Recognize